Interview with Amanda Reyes, Author and Film Historian

 I loved everything about this movie and all of the horror references sprinkled throughout.

-I've heard that "Midsommar" (2019) and "Hereditary" (2018) both deal with grief and loss.
+I've heard that [Ari Aster's] "Midsommar" (2019) and "Hereditary" (2018) both deal with grief and loss.
 My parents died three months apart in 2005, which created a lot of problems in my life.
 I skip a lot of these movies because I'm worried about it becoming a trigger for me.
 I really want to see "Midsommar," But I'm kind of terrified to watch it because I've been hearing all of these things about how it deals with trauma and grief.
 Unfortunately, I can't really speak to a lot of these movies because there's so much I haven't seen.

 What are your resources for finding really obscure TV movies?
-Is a lot of stuff like online?
+Is a lot of stuff online?
 Do you have to seek it out through bootleg rentals?

 It's sort of a combination of both.
 I don't like to promote sites, but I think everybody knows YouTube has a lot of TV movies.
 Amazon Prime has been loading up a lot of films, too.
 Their TV Movie selection is actually really great and most of it's legit.
 I did catch one movie on Amazon (I won't say what it is) that is clearly just a dub off somebody's TV unit, which is upsetting.